dperez2021/MechaCar_Statistical_Analysis/README.md

 Here both p-values are above the significance level, so we can conclude that the PSI for Lot2 and Lot3 are statistically similar to the population mean.

+## Deliverable 4:
+## Study Design: MechaCar vs Competition

+In order to compare the performance of the MechaCar prototype against the vehicles from the competition, we will perform a statistcal analysis based on the following metrics:

+- the "0 to 60 mph" time,
+- the braking distance,
+- the fuel economy (mpg),
+- the Power,
+- the safety rating.
+- the current price (selling):
+- the drive package:
+- the resalve value:
+- the average annual cost of wonership (Maintenance)

+### Hypothesis: Null and Alternative:

+After determining which factors are key for the MechaCar's genre:

+- Null Hypothesis: MechaCar is priced correctly based on its performance of key factors for its genre.
+- Alternative Hypothesis: MechaCar is NOT priced correctly based on performance of key factors for its genre.

+### Statistical Tests:

+A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price

+We would use a one-way ANOVA test.
+This test is used to compare the means of a continuous numerical variable across a number of groups.
+So in this analysis we would compare the means for each metric across the different manufacturers.
+To perform the test, we would need data of MechaCar vehicles and its competition, all gathered in a single dataframe where each metric is a column.
+Lastly, some of this data can be scraped from vehicle data APIs such as https://www.zyte.com/data-types/vehicle-data/ or https://www.carqueryapi.com/